Classification of all constant solutions of ${\rm SU}(2)$ Yang-Mills equations with arbitrary current in pseudo-Euclidean space ${\mathbb R}^{p,q}$: The results for the case Rpq , p+q=n<3 , p<1 , q<1 .

 We have the following four subcases 1) $x_J=3$, $y_J=0$; 2) $x_J=0$, $y_J=3$; 3) $x_J=1$, $y_J=2$; 4) $x_J=2$, $y_J=1$.
-It is important which of the three diagonal elements of the matrix $J$ are from the first $p$ indices and which of them are from the last $q$ indices, and this depends on $x_J$ and $y_J$.
-In different cases, we obtain different system of equations, because of the signs before the summands $(a_k)^2$, $k=1, 2, 3$.
+It is important which of the three diagonal elements of the matrix $J$ are from the first $p$ rows and which of them are not, and this depends on $x_J$ and $y_J$.
+In different cases, we obtain different systems of equations, because of the signs before the summands $(a_k)^2$, $k=1, 2, 3$.

 We remind that we consider only positive elements $j_1$, $j_2$, $j_3$ (they are called hyperbolic singular values of the matrix $J$) for simplicity.

 In the case $d_J=0$, $x_J=3$, $y_J=0$, we have

 In this case, we have $d_A=0$, $x_A=3$, $y_A=0$, and we are looking for a solution in the form